brendanhay/digger/README.md

 Introduction
 ------------

-Digger is a command-line tool to generate Shovel configurations for RabbitMQ.
+Digger is a quick and dirty command-line tool to generate publish-one/subscribe-many Shovel configurations for RabbitMQ.

 <a name="contribute" />